AndersDeath/diary2/000-current.md

 # 15 October - Saturday - Gündoğan - Turgutreis - 15 day of immigration

 So, as I understood I don't live in Bodrum but in Gündoğan.
 It's a city not so far from Bodrum but this is not exact this place.
 I think it's very important and as a result I will use only this place as a reference.
 We visited to Turgutreis.
+It's a Bodrum's district.
+Ksusha wanted to get maniquere there.